MillerAJ/Facial-Expression-Classifier/README.md

 # Facial-Expression-Classifier
-Written in python, this project utilizes scikit-learn and tensorflow to build, train and test convolutional neural networks to recognize human emotions.
+Written in python, this project utilizes scikit-learn and tensorflow to build, train and test convolutional neural networks to recognize human emotions in images of faces.

 Example images: